borishejblum/boriswebsite/content/publication/Ophtalmology_2020.md

 +++
-title = "Predicting progression to advanced age-related macular degeneration from clinical, genetic and lifestyle factors using machine learning," date = "2020-08-25"
+title = "Predicting progression to advanced age-related macular degeneration from clinical, genetic and lifestyle factors using machine learning" date = "2020-08-25"